oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 Both the previous and new release own the resources created by the previous operator.

-* You can't modify it to change the namespace (because `helm upgrade` doesn't let you change the namespace).
+* You can't modify it to change the namespace (because `helm upgrade` does not let you change the namespace).
 * You can't fix it by deleting this release because it removes your previous operator's resources.
 * You can't fix it by rolling back this release because it is not in the `DEPLOYED` state.
 * You can't fix it by deleting the previous release because it removes the operator's resources too.